Farringdon, Hampshire: The Farringdon Puddingstones

+Once upon a time there was a wedding, and the terrible mistake (as it turned out) was made of not inviting the Fairies of the neighbourhood to the festivities.
+On the way home from church the whole wedding party was turned into stones!

+These large blocks of conglomerate may still be seen by the lane side."

+Hence the lane bears the name "bride stone", now spelled as Brightstone.
+In truth, the name probably derives from the Old English briddes dun, meaning the hill where young fowl are kept.

+Many stones have been moved out of their original positions, some sitting in Ropley and some being used to create a 19th-century stone circle near Brockwood Park, near Bramdean.
+Other outcrops of puddingstones near Farringdon can be seen in East Worldham near the Three Horseshoes Pub.

 Notable people and buildings

-Farringdon has close associations with two of Britain's most celebrated figures, the novelist Jane Austen (1775-1817) and the naturalist Gilbert White (1720-1793).
-Austen would come from her home in nearby Chawton, a little over a mile to the north, to visit friends and acquaintances in Farringdon.
+Farringdon has associations with two of Britain's celebrated figures: the novelist Jane Austen (1775–1817) and the naturalist Gilbert White (1720–1793).
+Austen came from her home in nearby Chawton, a little over a mile to the north, to visit friends and acquaintances in Farringdon.
 From 1761 to 1785 White was curate of Farringdon's village church of All Saints, and his pulpit still survives.
 One of the parish registers contains entries in his handwriting.
-Gilbert White's house, now a museum, is a little over three miles west of Farringdon.
+Gilbert White's house, now a museum, is a little over three miles (5 km) west of Farringdon.
 All Saints has Norman and 12th/13th century origins and retains good stained windows.
-The churchyard contains yew trees reputed to be of great antiquity; the hollow nature of the trees makes ring-counting dating impossible, but estimates have suggested that the trees may be as much as 2,000 years old.
+The churchyard contains yew trees reputed to be of great antiquity; the hollow nature of the trees makes ring-counting dating impossible, but estimates have suggested that the oldest of the trees may be as much as 3,000 years old.

+There are ancient and listed buildings in Farringdon, including what may be the oldest working forge in Britain, with elements dating from the 1500s.
+Interestingly during works on the forge during the 2000s an 18th Century coin was found in the Eastern Wall suggesting it was heavily rebuilt at that time.

+The forge still produces modest ironwork like benches, pergolas and farm gates, whilst also furnishing complex items like curved metal bannisters and exterior railings for clients such as Eton College and the Church of England.